-Through partnerships with the Government and other tionship with our regulator and other stakeholder groups, we play an instrumental role in Government departments, which ex- addressing water related issues affecting our Island.
+Through partnerships with the Government and other stakeholder groups, we play an instrumental role in addressing water related issues affecting our Island.

 In 2024, we made significant progress in addressing the Island's water resource challenges, by updating our Water Resources and Drought Management Plan.
 This work will inform the Island Plan and Water Strategy.
 Keeping politicians and civil servants informed, we hosted our first webinar, broadcast from the desalination plant, on our efforts to tackle the Island's forecast water deficit.